Effective Retail Distribution Strategies for 2025 and Beyond

 To improve retail distribution and maximize market coverage, businesses must apply key practices across planning, execution, and measurement stages.

-1. Understand your customer base
+1. How to understand your customer base for smarter distribution decisions

 To succeed in retail distribution, businesses must start by knowing who their customers are, where they shop, and how they prefer to receive products.
 Customer demographics, purchasing behaviors, and geographic distribution should inform everything from channel selection to inventory placement.
 Understanding your customer base ensures that the right products are available at the right locations, improving market coverage and customer satisfaction.